jelly-liu/spring-websocket/README.md

 # based on spring framework
 spring4.3
 support standard websocket, and rolling pull or long pull that brower not support standard websocket
+i upload an firefox3.5, not support standart websocket, will simulate as rolling pull

 # how to run
 import project to intellij idea